3.9. Module Handling

 Module Context Menu — Edit Instance Name

-This option allows distinguishing several instances of the same module.
+This option allows distinguishing between several instances of the same module.
 Within a network, each module instance must have a unique name.
-If no specific instance name is given, the copies of the modules are numbered automatically (1, 2, 3, etc.).
+If no specific instance name is provided, copies of the modules are automatically numbered (1, 2, 3, etc.).
 Alternatively, the instance can be renamed manually.

 [Note]Note